What is holding people back from the life that they truly want to live?

 Vulnerable to worrying and pessimism.
 To not thinking as clearly as you usually do.
 And to getting lost in thoughts going around and around in your mind as you overthink.

-So let me share a couple of my favorite tips that help me to sleep better:
+So let me share a couple of my favorite tips from my daily routine that help me to sleep better:

 Keep it cool.